pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

 For this checkpointer to work correctly, we assume that ``checkpoint_dir`` contains the necessary checkpoint and json files.
 The easiest way to make sure everything works correctly is to use the following flow:

 - Download the model from the HF repo using tune download.
-By default, this will ignore the "safetensors" files.
+This will ignore the "pth" files, since we will be loading the "safetensors".

     |

     .. code-block:: bash

-        tune download meta-llama/Llama-2-7b-hf \
+       tune download meta-llama/Llama-3.2-3B-Instruct \
-        --output-dir <checkpoint_dir> \
+       --output-dir /tmp/Llama-3.2-3B-Instruct \
-        --hf-token <hf-token>
+       --ignore-patterns "original/consolidated.00.pth"

 - Use ``output_dir`` specified here as the ``checkpoint_dir`` argument for the checkpointer.